gallorob/ra_project/README.md

 <p align="center">
 <img src="./code/ltlf/results/Train rewards through_3corners.png" alt="alt_title" height = "200"/> <img src="./code/ltlf/results/Test rewards through_3corners.png" alt="alt_title" height = "200"/>
+<figcaption aligh="center">Fig.9: Train and test rewards for the passing through 3 corners goal</figcaption>
 </p>

 It is important to note that the convergence during training is much slower and the testing episodes either fail, are solved without satisfying the temporal goal and very few solve both the environment and the temporal goal.
 While the training curve plateaus, it is unclear if more training steps would actually increase performances significantly.